Parish Safeguarding Policy: Promote, Prevent, Protect

 - Mandatory induction for staff which includes familiarisation with safeguarding procedures and a requirement to sign that they have read the safeguarding policy.

 - Including the safeguarding policy and procedures in the staff handbook.

 - Ensuring that health and safety policy, procedures and risk assessments are in place and that these are reviewed at least annually.

-- Ensuring that where we hire out our premises or contract with others to provide services that the same policy and procedures apply.
+- Ensuring that where we let our premises or contract with others to provide services that the same policy and procedures apply.

-- Providing clear guidance about safeguarding in relation to school visits and tower tours.
+- Providing separate guidance in relation to school visits and tower tours.

 We will seek to prevent inappropriate behaviour including abuse.

 - Having a named Safeguarding Officer to work with the incumbent and PCC to implement policy and procedures.

 - Having a named member of the PCC to take leadership responsibility for the organisation’s safeguarding arrangements.